According to a recent study, 71 percent of remote workers say they’re happy in their current job.

 Virtual meetings can be a bit more challenging.
 Because they’re not actually in the room, virtual team members might not feel comfortable “interrupting” the speaker to give their input.
 If you’re rushing through the meeting, your remote team might never see an opportunity to speak up and contribute in a real way—and, as a manager, you’ll lose out on their thoughts, contributions, and input.

 “If you ask ‘does anyone have anything to contribute?’ then immediately move on, you have likely shut down someone on your team,” says Jennifer Stine, PhD, a consultant and instructor of organizational behavior, leadership, and teamwork at Harvard Extension School.
 “We don’t [always] see body language [during virtual meetings]—someone looking up, getting ready to speak—so you have to provide additional ‘blank airspace’ to make sure people have enough time to gather their thoughts and contribute.”

 If your remote team isn’t contributing as much to your virtual meetings as you’d like, it could be because you’re not giving them the time and space to do so.
 Make sure to pause regularly during your meetings to give your remote team the floor.

 “During team meetings, call on everyone who should be providing input,” says Skipper.
 “Don’t accept silence as assent.”

 Mistake #5: Not setting the standard for your team

-Perhaps the biggest mistake you can make when managing remote teams?
+Perhaps the biggest mistake you can make when managing virtual teams?
 Talking the talk without walking the walk.